wyleyr/hankel1867tr/03-I-Exposition.md

 <a lang="en" class="origpage" id="p.7" title="Page 7"></a>
 be admitted needs no proof.
-If however the numbers under consideration are logically possible, their concept clear and determinately defined for us and thus without contradiction, that question can only come to
+If however the numbers under consideration are logically possible, their concept clear and determinately defined and thus without contradiction, that question can only come to
 this: whether there is in the domain of the real or of the actual in intuition, of the Actual, a substrate for them;
 whether there are objects in which the numbers, i.e. intellectual